-Employees may be required by their supervisors to report to work during building closure periods designated by the County Executive/designee.
-Please refer to policy § P-XX, Coverage Due to Inclement Weather and/or Emergency, for more information.
-While they may be deemed essential personnel, employees on the public safety pay scales are not eligible for additional pay due to building closures.
-Compensation for other essential personnel will be as follows:
+Employees may be required to report to a County-operated worksite during building closure periods.
+Please refer to policy § P-66, Coverage Due to Inclement Weather or Emergency, for more information.
+While they may be essential personnel, employees on the public safety pay scales are not eligible for additional pay due to building closures.

-A. Employees Required to Work
+Compensation for other essential personnel is as follows:

-Any non-exempt, regular employee who is required by his/her supervisor to work during building closure periods shall be deemed essential personnel and will be paid a premium equal to the employee's hourly rate for any time the employee works during the building closure period.
+Employees Required to Work.
+Any non-exempt, regular employee who is directed to work at a site that is impacted by a declared inclement weather event or emergency are essential personnel and are paid a premium equal to the employee's hourly rate for any time the employee works during the building closure period.
 This premium is in addition to the regular wages essential personnel earn for any time worked in accordance with this policy.

-For example, if the building closure period is 6am-10am, the employee's work schedule is 8am-4pm, and the employee works 9am-4pm (no lunch break) on the day of the closure as directed by the supervisor, the employee would receive one (1) hour of paid administrative leave due to building closure (8am-9am), one (1) hour of essential personnel additional pay due to building closure (9am-10am), and seven (7) hours of pay for time worked (9am-4pm).
+For example, if the building closure period is 6am-10am, the employee's work schedule is 8am-4pm, and the employee works 9am-4pm (no lunch break) on the day of the closure as directed by the supervisor, the employee would receive one hour of paid administrative leave due to building closure (8am- 9am), one hour of essential personnel additional pay due to building closure (9am-10am), and seven hours of pay for time worked (9am-4pm).